A Wild Tier List Appears!

 A note about the tiers:

-Genre Defining: Books which I consider to have had an outsized impact on PF / LitRPG as a whole.
+Genre Defining: Books which I consider to have had an outsized impact on PF / LitRPG as a whole, and which I very much enjoyed.
 (Note: other than DCC I reserve this for finished series.)

 Boundary Pushing: Innovative works, or ones that did a particular thing very well in my opinion.